moq-wg/moq-transport/draft-lcurley-moq-transport.md

 ### WebTransport

-A MoQTransport server that is accessible via WebTransport can be identified using an HTTPS URI ({{!RFC9110, Section 4.2.2}}).
+A MOQT server that is accessible via WebTransport can be identified using an HTTPS URI ({{!RFC9110, Section 4.2.2}}).
-A MoQTransport session can be established by sending an extended CONNECT request to the host and the path indicated by the URI, as described in {{WebTransport, Section 3}}.
+A MOQT session can be established by sending an extended CONNECT request to the host and the path indicated by the URI, as described in {{WebTransport, Section 3}}.

 ### QUIC

-A MoQTransport server that is accessible via native QUIC can be identified by a URI with a "moq" scheme.
+A MOQT server that is accessible via native QUIC can be identified by a URI with a "moq" scheme.
 The "moq" URI scheme is defined as follows, using definitions from {{!RFC3986}}:

 ~~~~~~~~~~~~~~~